Installation of backlit display on the Casio CZ

 * If the contrast is too high and the display-text is hard to read, insert a 2.2 kOhm resistor between the blue wire and pin 3.
 That would result in a better contrast.

 * I have also recieved feedback that it is necessary to add a resistor to the backlight + line to extend the lifetime of the new display.
-Make a jumper from Pin 1 (-) to Pin 16 and insert a 65 Ohm resistor between Pin 2 (+) and Pin 15.

 I haven't done this to my installation yet so I advice you to try this and check the function before you assemble the synth to make sure the display work as it should.